 Within the ten-day term following the publication of the extrajudicial agreement, the court may summon all the creditors affected by the agreement for their formal acceptance before the court.

-Once the agreement is accepted, or if the ten-day term expires without having the court summon the creditors, nor having creditors challenge the agreement, or if challenged, once the claims have been rejected, the court will issue its approval decision.
+Once the agreement is accepted, or if the ten-day term expires without having the court summoned the creditors, nor having creditors challenge the agreement, or if challenged, once the claims have been rejected, the court will issue its approval decision.
 Upon such decision, the agreement will become binding and enforceable against all creditors, even against those who opposed it.

 As mentioned in the preceding section, extrajudicial reorganisation agreements, once judicially approved, have the same effects as judicial reorganisation agreements.
 Thus, they can be invoked against the debtor and all its creditors.
 Credits will be deemed remitted, novated or renegotiated, as appropriate, according to Article 93 of CIL.